martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 | MLB    | 1 run       |

 ![alt text][logo3]
+The NHL and NFL stand out in having **20-40%** of their games in the category where the game was within Y differential through each quarter and final score.
+Alternatively, the NBA produces less than **5%** of games in this category.

 ![alt text][logo4]
+Again, we see NHL and NFL stand out as more likely to produce a comeback game as defined by case 2.

 ![alt text][logo5]
+And once again, we see NHL and NFL stand out as more likely to produce a comeback game as defined by case 3.

 **Blow Outs**

+Blow out games are those that are outside of some score differential, usually those 'non-competitive' and lopsided games sports fans hope to forget.
+I attempt to provide structure to this definiton by categorizing a game as such if it meets one of the cases below.

 Case 1: The game score deficit is greater than Z points through each quarter and final score deficit is greater than Z points.